LaurentBerder/cheatsheet-translation/fr/cheatsheet-deep-learning.md

 **21. Convolutional layer requirement ― By noting W the input volume size, F the size of the convolutional layer neurons, P the amount of zero padding, then the number of neurons N that fit in a given volume is such that:**

-&#10230; Pré-requis de la couche convolutionelle ― Si l'on note W la taille du volume d'entrée, F la taille de la couche de neurones convolutionelle, P la quantité de zero padding, alors le nombre de neurones N qui tient dans un volume donné est tel que :
+&#10230; Pré-requis de la couche convolutionelle ― Si l'on note W la taille du volume d'entrée, F la taille de la couche de neurones convolutionelle, P la quantité de remplissage de zéro (* zero padding*), alors le nombre de neurones N qui tient dans un volume donné est tel que :

 <br>

 **22. Batch normalization ― It is a step of hyperparameter γ,β that normalizes the batch {xi}.
 By noting μB,σ2B the mean and variance of that we want to correct to the batch, it is done as follows:**

-&#10230; Normalisation de batch ― C'est une étape possédant les paramètres γ,β qui normalise le batch {xi}.
-En notant μB,σ2B la moyenne et la variance de ce que l'on veut corriger au batch, ceci est fait de la manière suivante :
+&#10230; Normalisation de batch ― C'est une étape avec comme hyperparamètres γ,β qui normalise le batch {xi}.
+En notant μB,σ2B l'espérance et la variance de ce que l'on veut corriger au batch, ceci est fait de la manière suivante :

 <br>